Milieus, milieu descriptions and their visualization in film

 1.15 RM

-Together, this amounted to 23.15 Reichsmarks, or almost 12 percent of the total budget for keeping her and her apartment clean and tidy.
+Together, this amounted to 23.15 Reichsmarks, or 14 percent of the total budget for keeping her and her apartment clean and tidy.
 Despite her poverty, even the occasional flower arrangement was considered indispensable.

 Poverty and wealth, cleanliness and dirt as well as order and disorder are three completely independent categories.
 This idea opens up a new, three-dimensional creative space for the historical film and its equipment, which enables the characterization of milieus and figures in their most diverse combinations of those categories with a precision that is simply not possible with the previous simple equation of poverty with dirt and disorder on the one hand and wealth with cleanliness and order on the other.